Site Quality: Google's major ranking signal explained

 Thankfully, Google does give us a few hints on what it expects from quality sites — and it turns out, there's a lot you can do to improve your quality score.
 Let's get down to the very factors that determine whether your site is deemed high quality or not.

 Write it well, place it right, size it smart

 Google divides the content of every webpage into main and supplementary content (and, optionally, ads), main content being the part of the page that "helps it achieve its purpose".
-In the guidelines, Google is telling raters what most of us already know.
+In the guidelines, Google admits that the engine ranks a website using the guiding principle that became so familiar to so many of us.
 Content is king.

 According to Google, the way content is placed on a page is also important.
 The following characteristics are typical of functionally designed pages: